Back to home

 Key Points

-The Andorran government has approved a bill to gradually end rent controls on around 20,000 contracts currently under mandatory extensions since 2019, with changes starting 1 January 2027.
-Housing Minister Conxita Marsol presented the text, now backed by the Council of Ministers, for urgent parliamentary review next week—potentially Monday or Tuesday—with approval targeted by June.
+The Andorran government has approved a bill to gradually phase out rent controls on approximately 20,000 extended rental contracts from 2019, starting 1 January 2027, with full market liberalization by 2030.
+Housing Minister Conxita Marsol presented the measure, backed by the Council of Ministers, for urgent parliamentary review next week, aiming for passage by June.

 Share the article via